baroquebobcat/android_tutorials_in_mirah/hello_world/README.md

 ---------------
 _skip all the Eclipse stuff._ It's in the original, if you want to check it out.

 Have you got your JRuby environment setup?
 If not, set it up with rvm, or the JRuby binary.
-Then install the pindah gem
+Then install the pindah gem (0.1.2 doesn't work with the android 4.0.3 and up)

     gem install pindah